 Suitable for Australian!

-We head back HCMC in the afternoon and Trip Ends.
+We head back to HCMC in the afternoon and Trip Ends.

-Prices quoted are not applied for Vietnamese holidays.
-Exact quotation shall be confirmed at the time of booking.
+Prices quoted are not applied for the Vietnamese holidays.
+An exact quotation shall be confirmed at the time of booking.

 Tour Price Includes:

 Lunch at the local restaurant with Vietnamese food.

 Entrance fee and travel permits in Long Tan.